Jiang Wei: Sixth Northern Expedition

-In the summer of 253, Jiang Wei led tens of thousands of Shu troops from Shiying (石營; northwest of present-day Xihe County, Gansu) to besiege Didao (狄道; around present-day Lintao County, Gansu).
-In response to the Shu invasion, the Wei regent Sima Shi ordered his generals Guo Huai and Chen Tai to lead the Wei forces stationed in the Guanzhong region to attack the invaders and lift the siege on Didao.
-Chen Tai attacked the Shu forces at Luomen (洛門; in present-day Wushan County, Gansu) and defeated them.
-Jiang Wei eventually withdrew all his forces and retreated back to Shu when they ran out of food supplies.
+In the summer of 253, Jiang Wei led tens of thousands of Shu troops from Shiying (石營; northwest of present-day Xihe County, Gansu).
+The Sanguozhi records that he besieged Nan'an, while the Zizhi Tongjian names Didao (狄道; around present-day Lintao County, Gansu).
+In response to the Shu invasion, the Wei regent Sima Shi ordered his generals Guo Huai and Chen Tai to lead the Wei forces stationed in the Guanzhong region to attack the invaders and lift the siege.
+Chen Tai advanced to Luomen (洛門; in present-day Wushan County, Gansu), and Jiang Wei withdrew when the Shu army ran out of food supplies.

 Seventh Northern Expedition

 In the summer of 254, after the Shu government granted him authority to oversee internal and external military affairs, Jiang Wei led Shu forces to attack the Wei-controlled Longxi Commandery again.
 Li Jian (李簡), the Wei official in charge of Didao (狄道; around present-day Lintao County, Gansu), surrendered to Jiang Wei.
 Jiang Wei then pressed further to attack Xiangwu County (襄武縣; southeast of present-day Longxi County, Gansu) and engaged the Wei general Xu Zhi in battle.
-Xu Zhi was defeated and killed, but the Shu army also lost a general, Zhang Ni.
+Xu Zhi was defeated and killed, but the Shu army also lost the general Zhang Ni.
 The victorious Shu forces then occupied three counties – Didao, Heguan (河關; in the vicinity of present-day Dingxi, Gansu) and Lintao – and forced the residents to relocate to Shu-controlled territory.